 The Wellness plan features healthy, nutritionist-approved dishes and low-calorie recipes, while the Fast & Easy plan features speedy 30-minute meals and microwavable dinners.
 And while Blue Apron has many recipes that cater to sophisticated palates, you can also search for Family Friendly meals for fussy eaters.

 The low-calorie, high-protein, and carb-conscious meals are great if you’re watching your weight or looking to get in shape.
-Additionally, Blue Apron’s vegetarian offerings are quite limited (around 5 per week).
-If you’re feeding a household of herbivores, check out our list of the best vegetarian meal delivery services for better options.
+That said, Blue Apron’s vegetarian offerings are quite limited (around 5 per week).

 When it comes to omitting certain ingredients, Home Chef offers a set list so you only see the recipes that don’t contain those ingredients.
 The list is short, but it does cover basic allergies such as tree nuts, pork, and shellfish.